Prague in May

 Prague Food Festival is usually in May but largely depends on the availability of the venue and it’s typically a 3-day event.
 More details on the Prague Food Festival page (and a video).

-Prague Fringe starts in May and finishes in June with 10 days of theatrical styled events. www.praguefringe.com.
+Prague Fringe starts May 26th and finishes June 2nd.
+10 days of theatrical styled events. www.praguefringe.com.

 Khamoro Gypsy/Roma Culture and Music Festival starts in May and finishes in June and uses parks and clubs throughout the city.
 Its a 7 day event, partly free and partly ticketed. www.khamoro.cz